What is Crowdfunding?

 Why is Crowdfunding a Good idea?

-My startup, Nui (Formerly Keto Kookie) raised $80K and spent over a month ahead of the launch to prep and begin marketing.
-We created a landing page for visitors to sign up to our email list.
+Our client’s startup, Nui (Formerly Keto Kookie) raised $80K and spent over a month ahead of the launch to prep and begin marketing.
+They created a landing page for visitors to sign up to our email list.
 Here’s a link to our campaign.

 What are the different crowdfunding platforms?